rrvt/RACESApp/RacesNew/README.md

 records thus it may be marked to be removed later.
 Deleting a former member may create some dead records so running the "Remove Dead Records" command is usually wise.

+The toolbar has an Update DB & Exit command (which is the rightmost icon).
+If there have been no changes in the application, the command immediately exits.
+If there have been changes then a dialog box asks if an update to the external database is to be allowed.
+Answer no and the app exits.
+Answer yes and the app will update the file with the changes made within the app.

 ## Getting Started

 This version was created with Visual Studion 2022 (VS22).
 It was compiled with the following properties: